nervina-labs/joyid-sdk-go/README.md

 ### Add subkey with native unlock

-Before adding subkey to JoyID account, the CoTA cell should be registerd and the [registry example](https://github.com/nervina-labs/cota-sdk-js/blob/develop/example/registry.ts) may be helpful.
+Before adding subkey to JoyID account, the CoTA cell should be registered and the [registry example](https://github.com/nervina-labs/cota-sdk-js/blob/develop/example/registry.ts) may be helpful.

 > The community cota aggregator services may be helpful to develop and they can be seen on [here](https://github.com/nervina-labs/cota-sdk-js#public-aggregator-rpc-url-as-blow-can-be-used-to-develop-and-test)